Rishabh672003/Programming-Notes/vectors.md

 #include <vector>
 ```

-here's how to initialize a vector:
+Here's how to initialize a vector:

 ```cpp
 vector<int> v;